Chopper Pumps for Sewage and Wastewater

 Adding a Chopper Accessory to the EDDY Pump System

-While the EDDY Pump is perfectly capable of passing solid laden sewage on its own, to ease the burden on downstream pumps, a chopper accessory can be added to break down the larger solids into more manageable sizes.
+While the EDDY Pump can pass solid-laden sewage on its own, easing the burden on downstream pumps, a chopper accessory can be added to break down the more extensive liquids with extensive solid content or sand into more manageable sizes.
 Our chopper pump accessory, in particular, is a natural fit for boosting the sewage pumping power of the EDDY current design.
-By creating a more uniform size for solids suspended within the slurry, you can increase your entire production and pump performance without having to alter the rest of the system.
+Creating a more uniform size for solids suspended within the sludge can increase your entire production and pumping performance without altering the rest of the system.

 Eddy Pump For High Viscosity